-His third Spartan saw a SJSU single-season record 16 players earn All-Western Athletic Conference honors, which came in a year that 36 school and conference records either were tied or broken.
+His third Spartan team saw a school-record 16 SJSU players earn All-Western Athletic Conference honors, which came in a year that 36 school and conference records either were tied or broken.

 MacIntyre's San Jose State teams performed in the classroom as well.
-In 2011, the school had a record number of Academic All-WAC team members - 13 - while defensive end Travis Johnson became the Spartans' first player in 30 years to get Academic All-America recognition this fall.
-In addition, San Jose State's Academic Progress Rate (APR) score in the last reporting period was 981, second best in the WAC.
+In 2011, the school had a record number of Academic All-WAC team members - 13 - while defensive end Travis Johnson became the Spartans' first player in 30 years to get Academic All-America recognition.
+In addition, San Jose State's Academic Progress Rate (APR) score was 981, second best in the WAC.

-Before his 2010 head coaching debut, MacIntyre instituted a comprehensive recruiting plan and initiated a "Summer Bridge" program for his first recruiting class to provide his newcomers a smooth transition into life as a college football player.
+Before his 2010 head coaching debut, MacIntyre instituted a comprehensive recruiting plan and initiated a "Summer Bridge" program for his first recruiting class to provide his newcomers a smooth transition into life as a college football player (he has since installed the same program at Colorado).
 Facing five nationally-ranked teams early in the season, the Spartans rebuilt themselves repeatedly, and were positioned late for victory in four of their final five games before finishing with a 1-12 record.

-The 2011 Spartans produced the fourth-best positive turnaround in their football history with a $4\frac{1}{2}$ -game improvement.
-San Jose State exhibited the resiliency and resourcefulness to find a winning way.
-Four of the team's five wins were in the final minute of the fourth quarter.
-The opportunistic Spartans were the co-national leaders with their 20 fumble recoveries, tied for fourth in turnovers gained with 33, were disciplined as the second least penalized team in the Football Bowl

-Subdivision and were ranked in the top-25 in passing offense (23rd) for the first time in eight years.
+Under MacIntyre, the 2011 Spartans produced the fourth-best turnaround in their football history with a $4\frac{1}{2}$ -game improvement, exhibiting resiliency and resourcefulness to find a winning way: four of the team's five wins came in the game's final minute.
+The opportunistic Spartans were the co-national leaders with 20 fumble recoveries, tied for fourth in turnovers gained (33), were disciplined as the second least penalized team in the Football Bowl Subdivision and ranked in the top 25 in passing offense (23rd) for the first time in eight years.

-After the season, San Jose State was so pleased with the direction of the program that they extended his contract through 2017.
+After the season, San Jose State was so pleased with the direction of the program that they extended MacIntyre's contract through 2017.

 A veteran coach of 22 seasons, MacIntyre arrived at San Jose State after two years as the defensive coordinator at Duke University, where he was reunited with head coach David Cutcliffe from earlier in his coaching days.
 Those Blue Devil defenses were among Duke's best statistically over a 20-year span, and in 2009, Duke's five wins were the most in a season by the Blue Devils since 1994.
-The American Football Coaches Association (AFCA) named him its 2009 FBS Assistant Coach of the Year.
+The American Football Coaches Association

+(AFCA) named him its 2009 FBS Assistant Coach of the Year.